This section contains examples of interactions that you can create by adding

 Or, as we prefer to say: "The App is a Graph".

-:IA_Function nodes are stored in nodes and glued together by relations, it is possible to export interactions to a Cypher statement that can be used to re-create the application in another datastore that is linked to an InterActor instance.
+:IA_Function nodes glued together by relations, it is possible to export interactions to a Cypher statement that can be used to re-create the application in another datastore that is linked to an InterActor instance.

-In this section you we present a number of examples, some simple, others more complex, that you can use as an inspiration or to learn from.
+In this section we present a number of examples, some simple, others more complex, that you can use for inspiration or to learn from.

 With InterActor Community Edition, it is not possible to access multiple Neo4j graph stores.
 The